Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 Not every specialized process belongs in the ERP system

 Many companies want to consolidate as much as possible into a single central system.
 The reasoning behind this is understandable: fewer interfaces, more control, less complexity.
-However, when it comes to specialized processes, this often leads to the opposite result.
+With specialized processes, however, this often leads to the opposite result.

 What is an ERP?